 Our role is to help retailers root it out of the employee base wherever it may exist – regardless of the number of individuals affected.
-But, our role goes way beyond that in ensuring that those who are suffering have the opportunity to come forward and seek support in all aspects of their physical, emotional, financial, and vocational wellbeing.
+But, our role goes way beyond that in ensuring that those who are suffering have the opportunity to come forward and seek support in all aspects of their emotional, physical, vocational and financial wellbeing.

 If you believe that any of your colleagues may be victims, please let us know.
 You will be helping your employer, your colleague, our retail community, and our wider society.